mjasyal-z/azure-docs/articles/active-directory/saas-apps/zscaler-internet-access-administrator-tutorial.md

 To configure Azure AD integration with Zscaler Internet Access Administrator, you need the following items:

 * An Azure AD subscription.
 If you don't have an Azure AD environment, you can get one-month trial [here](https://azure.microsoft.com/pricing/free-trial/)
-* Zscaler Internet Access Administrator single sign-on enabled subscription
+* Zscaler Internet Access subscription

 ## Scenario description

 In this tutorial, you configure and test Azure AD single sign-on in a test environment.

-* Zscaler Internet Access Administrator supports **IDP** initiated SSO
+* Zscaler Internet Access Administrator only supports **IDP** initiated SSO

 ## Adding Zscaler Internet Access Administrator from the gallery